 Each week of the Summer term shall be equivalent to two weeks during Fall or Spring semester.
-Therefore, for courses with the duration of only the Summer term, withdrawal must be accomplished prior to the beginning of the third week of class; for courses which begin in the Summer and conclude in the Fall, withdrawal must be accomplished prior to the beginning of the fourth week of such course(s).
+Therefore, for courses with the duration of only the Summer term, withdrawal must be accomplished prior to the beginning of the third week of class; for courses which begin in the Summer and conclude in the Fall,

-(d) Notwithstanding the above, a student enrolled in Independent Legal Research, LAW 860, may, with the approval of the faculty member supervising the research project, withdraw at any time during the term in which he or she enrolled for the course or, if a grade of "I" was given at the conclusion of such term, at any time during the next succeeding term.

-(e) Except as a result of a decision made in accord with Academic Regulation 2.4 (Grade Dispute Procedures, Grade Appeals and Changes of Grade) a student may not withdraw from a course once a final letter grade for that course has been posted or the student has otherwise been informed of the final letter grade.
+- (d) Notwithstanding the above, a student enrolled in Independent Legal Research, LAW 860, may, with the approval of the faculty member supervising the research project, withdraw at any time during the term in which he or she enrolled for the course or, if a grade of "I" was given at the conclusion of such term, at any time during the next succeeding term. - (e) Except as a result of a decision made in accord with Academic Regulation 2.4 (Grade Dispute Procedures, Grade Appeals and Changes of Grade) a student may not withdraw from a course once a final letter grade for that course has been posted or the student has otherwise been informed of the final letter grade.